MeadowlarkDAW/creek/README.md

 // (Send `read_stream` to the audio processing thread)

+// Open a write stream.

+WriteDiskStream::<WavEncoder<wav_bit_depth::Float32>>::new(
+    "./test_files/wav_f32_stereo_out.wav",  // Path to file.
+    2,  // The number of channels in the file
+    44100,  // The sample rate of the file Default::default(),  // Use default write stream options.
+).unwrap();

+// (Send `write_stream` to the audio processing thread)

 // -------------------------------------------------------------

 // In the realtime audio processing thread:

-// Update client and check if it is ready.
+// Update read client and check if it is ready.
 //
 // NOTE: You should avoid using `unwrap()` in realtime code. if !read_disk_stream.is_ready().unwrap() {